Extremal metrics for the Paneitz Operator on closed four-Manifolds: Preliminaries: One-sided derivatives of the eigenvalue functional

-The main goal of this section is to define what C-extremal metrics are.
+The main goal of this section is to define what conformally extremal metrics are.
 Let $g(t)=e^{2w_t}g_o$ be an analytic perturbation of an arbitrary metric $g_o$ in $[g]$, i.e. $w_0 \equiv 0$ and $w_t$ depends real analytically in $t$ for $|t|$ small.
 We refer to the function $w_t$ as the \textit{generating function} for the perturbation $g(t)$.

-As in the case of linear operators in finite-dimensional vector spaces, the function $t\longmapsto \lambda_k(P_{g(t)})$ is continuous but not differentiable in general.
+As in the case of linear operators on finite-dimensional vector spaces, the function $t\mapsto \lambda_k(P_{g(t)})$ is continuous but not differentiable in general.
 However, we will show that both $\frac{d}{dt}\lambda_k(P_{g(t)})|_{t=0^+}$ and $\frac{d}{dt}\lambda_k(P_{g(t)})|_{t=0^-}$ exists.
+We remark that the existence of the one-sided derivatives for Laplacian eigenvalues have been shown out in many works; see for instance \cite{Bando, Nadirashvili3, Soufi, Soufi2} and references therein.

 The existence of the one-sided derivatives rely on the following theorem from perturbation theory for linear operators.
-The original theory traces back to Rellich-Kato's work, but it was Canzani in \cite{Canzani} who proved that such a theory could be applied to a certain class of conformally covariant operators acting on smooth bundles over $M^n$; see also the work of Bando-Urakawa in \cite{Bando}.
+The original theory traces back to Rellich-Kato's work, but it was Canzani in \cite{Canzani} who proved that such a theory could be applied to a certain class of conformally covariant operators acting on smooth bundles over $M$, including GJMS operators like the Paneitz operator.